annshita/Alzheimer-Stage-Prediction/README.md

-# Alzheimer-Stage-Prediction
 # Alzheimer's Stage Prediction

-This project focuses on the prediction of Alzheimer's disease stages using deep learning models applied to brain MRI data.
-Specifically, I have utilized the ConvNeXt architecture on ADNI and OASIS datasets, and MedViT on the ADNI dataset.
+This project focuses on predicting Alzheimer's disease stages using deep learning models applied to brain MRI data.
+Specifically, I have utilised the ConvNeXt architecture on ADNI and OASIS datasets, and MedViT on the ADNI dataset.

 ---